TTM4502 (for external evaluators)

 In order for a report to be graded as passed, all the work items c) – f) and h) listed in the course description under 'course content' must be addressed in a passable manner.
 Also work item g) must be addressed in a passable manner if specific tools are planned to be used in the work.
 The assessment criteria for each of the work items are detailed below and are communicated to the students at the beginning of the semester by the course coordinator.

-The evaluation and grading must be documented by filling in an evaluation and feedback form for each report.
+The evaluation and grading must be documented by filling out an evaluation and feedback form for each report.
 The form will be made available to the student·s, who should take it into account when starting working on his/her/their master’s thesis.
 All the forms should be submitted to the department's administration within a month after the presentation day.

 Assessment criteria for each of the work items